redis/redis-py/docs/opentelemetry.rst

 In addition to monitoring redis-py client, you can also monitor Redis Server performance using OpenTelemetry Collector Agent.

-OpenTelemetry Collector is a proxy/middleman between your application and a `distributed tracing tool <https://uptrace.dev/get/compare/distributed-tracing-tools.html>`_ such as Uptrace or Jaeger.
+OpenTelemetry Collector is a proxy/middleman between your application and a `distributed tracing tool <https://uptrace.dev/blog/distributed-tracing-tools.html>`_ such as Uptrace or Jaeger.
 Collector receives telemetry data, processes it, and then exports the data to APM tools that can store it permanently.

-For example, you can use the Redis receiver provided by Otel Collector to `monitor Redis performance <https://uptrace.dev/opentelemetry/redis-monitoring.html>`_:
+For example, you can use the `OpenTelemetry Redis receiver <https://uptrace.dev/get/monitor/opentelemetry-redis.html>` provided by Otel Collector to monitor Redis performance:

 .. image:: images/opentelemetry/redis-metrics.png
   :alt: Redis metrics